gwb84/GCD_coure_project/codebook.md

 - The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/sec2).
 - The gyroscope units are rad/sec.

 timeBodyAcc-XYZ
 timeGravityAcc-XYZ
 timeBodyAccJerk-XYZ
 timeBodyGyro-XYZ
 timeBodyGyroJerk-XYZ
 timeBodyAccMag
 timeGravityAccMag
 timeBodyAccJerkMag
 timeBodyGyroMag
 timeBodyGyroJerkMag
 freqBodyAcc-XYZ
 freqBodyAccJerk-XYZ
 freqBodyGyro-XYZ
 freqBodyAccMag
 freqBodyAccJerkMag
 freqBodyGyroMag
 freqBodyGyroJerkMag

 The original data set from UCI contains means and standard deviations derived from these measurements.
 For frequency data, these are weighted averages.
 These variables include 'mean' and 'std' in their names

 Some additional vectors obtained by averaging the signals in a signal window sample.
-These are used on the angle() variable: gravityMean timeBodyAccMean timeBodyAccJerkMean timeBodyGyroMean timeBodyGyroJerkMean
+These are used on the angle() variable:

+gravityMean
+timeBodyAccMean
+timeBodyAccJerkMean
+timeBodyGyroMean
+timeBodyGyroJerkMean

-All variables representing means and standard deviations are extracted in  run_analysis.R run_analysis.R then computes the mean of each of these variables for each of 6 activities
+All variables representing means and standard deviations are extracted in run_analysis.R
+run_analysis.R then computes the mean of each of these variables for each of 6 activities

-mean(): Mean value
+mean: Mean value
-std(): Standard deviation
+std: Standard deviation
-meanFreq(): Weighted average of the frequency components to obtain a mean frequency
+meanFreq: Weighted average of the frequency components to obtain a mean frequency

 ## Activities Considered in run_analysis.R
-The measurements were taken when participants were engaged in 1 of 6 activities These activities are
+The measurements were taken when participants were engaged in 1 of 6 activities
+These activities are

 1 WALKING
 2 WALKING_UPSTAIRS
 3 WALKING_DOWNSTAIRS
 4 SITTING
 5 STANDING
 6 LAYING